tonmcg/spatial-analysis/README.md

 # Spatial Analysis w R in Power BI: Mapping U.S. Census Data

-## Prologue: The Speaker
+## Prologue
-Who am I?
+-Who am I?
-Who do I work for?
+-Who do I work for?
-What expertise do I have with this subject?
+-What expertise do I have with this subject?

-What is Spatial Analysis?
+### What is Spatial Analysis?
 What's the difference between mapping data and performing geospatial analysis?
 Geocomputing with R comes in handy here
 What other R spatial analysis resouces can I use?

-What Will You Expect to Learn?
+### What Will You Expect to Learn?
 Introduction to most popular R packages for geospatial that work in Power BI Overview of introductory geospatial analysis

-What I won't go through in this presentation
+### What I won't go through in this presentation
 Shape files
 Review all the R packages used for spatial analysis Advanced Machine Learning with spatial data

 ## Part I: The Tools